paulhoule/infovore/README.md

 Overview
 --------

-Infovore is an RDF processing system that uses the millipede framework for efficient Map/Reduce processing of billion-triple data sets on a common desktop, laptop or server computer.
+Infovore is an RDF processing system that uses Hadoop to process RDF data sets in the triple range and beyond

 Building
 --------